corpnewt/SSDTTime/README.md

 - SSDT-HPET
     - Patches out IRQ conflicts

-Additionally on Linux the tool can be used to dump the system DSDT.
+Additionally on Linux and Windows the tool can be used to dump the system DSDT.

 ### Credits:
 - [CorpNewt](https://github.com/CorpNewt) - Writing the script and libraries used